-This King Ranch Chicken Casserole is crazy good and guaranteed to wow your family and friends.
+This Tex-Mex chicken casserole is crazy good and guaranteed to wow your family and friends.
 It’s homey and comforting, like casseroles are, and real and authentic, like I kind of have a thing about.
 And the best part?
 Those crunchy Fritos on top ~ just ask Meathead.
+Best, Kelly

 King Ranch Chicken Casserole

 - 12 (6-inch) corn tortillas (I used a mix of white and blue tortillas)

 - 1 tbsp butter